About Rooki

 It is not a symbol of celebrity.

-images fade, time moves on, and yet certain figures continue to shape how we see ourselves.
+The distressed surfaces, torn edges and exposed layers reflect how legacy works: images fade, time moves on, and yet certain figures continue to shape how we see ourselves.

 Within each piece are hidden biographical fragments - some visible immediately, others revealed slowly as the viewer returns to the work.
+The artwork is made to be discovered over time, not consumed in one glance.

-Rooki hopes the viewer finds something familiar - a lyric, a memory, a feeling - and passes that recognition forward, keeping the icon alive through shared experience.
+Rooki hopes the viewer finds something familiar, a lyric, a memory, a feeling, and passes that recognition forward, keeping the icon alive through shared experience.